DayneD89/YourDiscord/YourBot/README.md

     // Initialize community proposal/voting system
     // This enables democratic governance features for the community await this.proposalManager.initialize(/*...*/);

+    // Initialize community event management system
+    // This enables event creation, notifications, and automated reminders this.eventManager = new EventManager(this);

     // Connect to Discord and start processing events
     // Bot becomes active and responsive after this point